 - Muslin or other natural-looking fabric (I used scraps from sewing patterns)

 - Bead, clay shape, or rounded button for the nose

 - Glue gun, water, scissors, and a sewing pin

-How to Make Christmas Gnome Braids
+How to Make a Christmas Swedish Gnome with Braids

 I tried using the faux fur as braids by cutting it into thin strips.
 It braided well, but the short fur just went everywhere.
 It did not look like a braid.

 I remembered our experiment brushing yarn for our DIY troll dolls and decided to try that.
 It worked!
 This is the yarn we used for the braids but I’m sure you can use any that have a fuzzy-like quality.

 To get the appearance of hair or faux fur, brush the yarn with a comb.

 Brush as much as will make about a 2-inch ball (not compressed) for each strand of each braid.
 You need six (6) 2-inch balls for this sized DIY Scandinavian gnome.